© UNHCR/Lilly Carlisle

 Authored by Björn Gillsäter and Prof. Peter Kagwanja As we mark the World Statistics Day on October 20, 2020, the global displacement crisis is at its all-time high.
 Currently, one per cent of the world’s estimated 7.8 billion people are forcibly displaced...

-By Domenico Tabasso Published in Forced Migration Review, June 2020 tabasso.pdf The challenges of gathering data about displaced people and host communities are further complicated in the context of the COVID-19 pandemic.
-However, the need to assess the impact...
+Authored by Domenico Tabasso Published in Forced Migration Review, June 2020 tabasso.pdf The challenges of gathering data about displaced people and host communities are further complicated in the context of the COVID-19 pandemic.
+However, the need to assess...

 Nearly 90 per cent of the displaced are living in the developing world, many trapped in protracted displacement situations.
 By June 2019, the Horn of Africa hosted over four million refugees and twice the same number of IDPs.